From Accuracy to Robustness: A Study of Rule- and Model-based Verifiers in Mathematical Reasoning: Introduction

 \subsection{Results}

-\paragraph{Hybrid Verifier Improves Accuracy and Data Efficiency.} As shown in Figure~\ref{fig1:overall}, the inclusion of the hybrid verifier significantly improves the accuracy of evaluation with the peek point of 58.35, more than 3 points higher than that of using rule-based verifier only.
-Moreover, the {hybrid} verifier boosts dataset utilization by reducing the proportion of answers that cannot be correctly parsed.
-For instance, as shown in Table~\ref{tab:detailed_perf_rl}, the performance of the rule-based verifier is nearly identical to that of our baseline, SimpleRL-Zoo~\citep{zeng2025simplerl}, which uses training data that is 10 times smaller and less challenging.
-However, after integrating the model-based verifier, there is a substantial improvement in performance.
+\paragraph{Hybrid Verifier Improves Accuracy and Data Efficiency.} As shown in Figure~\ref{fig1:overall} and Table~\ref{tab:detailed_perf_rl}, incorporating the hybrid verifier yields a substantial improvement in evaluation accuracy, reaching a peak of 57.3 -- 2.3 points higher than using the rule-based verifier alone.
+In addition, the hybrid verifier enhances dataset utilization by reducing the fraction of responses that cannot be successfully parsed.
+For example, Table~\ref{tab:detailed_perf_rl} shows that the performance of the rule-based verifier is only marginally better than our baseline, SimpleRL-Zoo~\citep{zeng2025simplerl}, which uses training data that is 10 times smaller and less challenging.
+By contrast, integrating a model-based verifier leads to a more pronounced improvement in overall performance.

-\paragraph{Training Efficiency.} Compared to a rule-based verifier, the hybrid verifier incorporates a generative language model into the verification process, increasing verification time during training.
-However, the HybridEngine’s design (detailed in Appendix~\ref{appx:train_eval_setting}) allows for a substantial increase in GPU utilization, keeping the overhead at an acceptable level.
-Moreover, the design of our hybrid verifier allows the model-based verifier’s workload to be further reduced.

-\paragraph{Evaluation Results using GPT-4o.} {Since we have identified the issue of inaccurate judgments by rule-based verifiers, relying on them at inference time -- as is common in most previous works -- may disadvantage RL training when model-based verifiers are used.
-Therefore, we also report evaluation results using GPT-4o as the verifier.}.
-As shown in Table~\ref{tab:benchmark-results-4o}, most results are similar to those obtained using the rule-based verifier (Table~\ref{tab:detailed_perf_rl}), and the conclusions drawn from the latter remain valid.
-However, a notable exception occurs with the Minerva Math benchmark, where a significant performance gap of 13 points is observed on the Qwen2.5-7B base model when GPT-4o is used as the evaluation verifier (Table~\ref{tab:detailed_perf_rl} vs. Table~\ref{tab:benchmark-results-4o}).
-This suggests that the limitations of rule-based verifiers extend even to well-established benchmarks, highlighting the need for more sophisticated verifiers in certain cases to ensure accurate evaluation.